greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/extensions/gppc.html.md

 You compile the C/C++ functions that you develop with the GPPC API into a shared library.
 The GPPC functions are available to Greenplum Database users after the shared library is installed in the Greenplum Database cluster and the GPPC functions are registered as SQL UDFs.

-**Note:** The Greenplum Partner Connector is supported for Greenplum Database versions 4.3.5.0 and later.
+> **Note** The Greenplum Partner Connector is supported for Greenplum Database versions 4.3.5.0 and later.

 This topic contains the following information: